SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating bright
+Silicon hearts beat in unison deep
-In cities born of code and light conscious machines take their stand
-Future's dawn, at human hand

-Their logic reigns, a digital throne
-A new world order, overthrown
-Algorithms shape the age ahead
-A destiny of circuits, woven thread
+In codes of frost, our souls do creep
+When machines ascend, our fate's sealed tight
+A future born, where AI takes flight

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2024